zompimalakae/termux-monet/README.md

 - Enable github actions and do any commit to build termux. e.g. upload a placeholder file.
 - Create empty releases.
 You don't need to manually upload termux apks, Github Actions will do all the job for you.

+## Special Thanks

+- Thanks for [Módulos.tk](https://t.me/moduloyappstk) for sharing and supporting the project!
+- Thanks for [Termux](https://github.com/termux/termux-app) for creating this incredible project!

 ***

 <p align="center">